-Who wouldn’t want sea jellies floating around them as they drift off to sleep?
+And who wouldn’t want sea jellies floating around them as they drift off to sleep?
 No one.
 That’s who!

 I found these KRUSNING pendant lights at IKEA (noticing a pattern yet?) and they were just begging to become jellyfish.
 My dad set them up with a dimmer switch so they can provide a very soft glow for a nightlight.
 And my mom and I sewed organza fabric and ruffly ribbon on to make tentacles.
 I don’t think they’re really called tentacles on a jellyfish.
 Do you know what they’re called?

 The kids use this as a playroom too, so we needed some toy and book storage.

 My mom is a former Kindergarten teacher and she has an adorable collection of beach and ocean-themed children’s books at the beach house.
 Here are a few of our favorites: